viralp353/Election_Analysis/README.md

 Project overview:
 --------------------------------------------
-Coloarado Board of Elections 'task
+Coloarado Board of Elections 'task.I need for perfome on follwing task.

 1 calculate the total number of vote.